Umuzi-org/tech-department/content/projects/tdd/password-checker/_index.md

 3. password should have at least have one lowercase letter
 4. password should have at least one uppercase letter
 5. password should at least have one digit
+6. password should have at least one special character

+In the case of (6) above, a special character is a character that is on the keyboard but is not a number or letter.
+Eg `{ % & * " '` etc

 Next, implement a function called password is ok: